 The word “Apache” itself was taken from the name of the aboriginal American tribes which were known for their skills of warfighting and strategy making.

-The Apache server is unit, it is oriented on the process and creates new flows at each simultaneous commutation.
-Apache supports a set of various features most of which are compiled as the certain modules.
-This helps to expand the server’s main functional.
+The Apache server is a unit, it is oriented on the process and creates new flows at each simultaneous commutation.
+Apache supports a set of various features most of which are compiled as certain modules.
+This helps to expand the server’s main function.

 Additionally, one may easily set up all the things needed from the server’s side, starting from the programming languages of various kinds and ending with the authentication mechanism.
-A virtual hosting is one of such features which gives one Apache web server an opportunity to serve several different websites.
+Virtual hosting is one of such features that give one Apache webserver an opportunity to serve several different websites.

 How May Apache Server Be Installed?